Skip to main content

 GE Profile PHS93XYPFS

-With all the benefits of smart technology, quality cooking performance, and high end aesthetics, The GE Profile PHS93XYPFS is a no-brainer pick for induction cooking.
+With all the benefits of smart technology, quality cooking performance, and high-end aesthetics, the GE Profile PHS93XYPFS range is a no-brainer for induction cooking.

-The air fry setting unfortunately left us with uneven results, but with some fine tuning (and added accessories) you could find a way to make that function work for you, too.
+Unfortunately, the air fry setting performed unevenly; however, with fine tuning (and added accessories) you can find a way to make that function work better.

 Pros